Have you heard? Princeton’s parking got a bit of a makeover. Well, at least the meters did. We’re sharing all updated information below!

 Located in the heart of Downtown Princeton (next to Halo Pub) and offers special rates for weekends and evenings.

 Another option that’s right in Downtown Princeton, but note that there’s no elevator located here.
 There is, however, an electric charging station near the entrance here for electric cars.

 If you don’t mind where you park and are looking to save, you can find various options around town that don’t have meter parking.
-The lots at Princeton University Chapel and Taplin Auditorium are free after 5pm, and the lot behind Princeton United Methodist Church is free all day.
+The lots at Princeton University Chapel and Taplin Auditorium are free after 5pm.
 There are some spots on Pine Street as well which are always free, and some Princeton University lots offer free parking during the weekend and after 5pm on weekdays, such as the one located on William Street.

 For those who prefer maps, see below for a full list of streets and parking options!